JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 If your interop view is not meant to be interacted with, you can disable all touch processing in advance.
 To do that, call the constructor for a `UIKitView` or a `UIViewController` with the `isInteractive` parameter set to `false`.

+> For more complex scenarios of handling gestures inside interop views,
+> use the `UIGestureRecognizer` class or its various subclasses.
+> It allows detecting desired gestures in the native interop view as well as cancelling touch sequences in Compose.
+>
+{style="note"}

 ## Choosing the strategy for touch processing
 <secondary-label ref="Experimental"/>